guiaparicio/redcap-records-scan-and-delete/README.md

 # About
 This project aims to search for records in a REDCap project based on certain filtering criteria and delete the record.

-# .env
+## .env

-Alter .env file with your REDCAP configs.
+Create .env file with your REDCAP configs.

 ```env